greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="enable_mergejoin"></a>enable\_mergejoin

-Enables or disables the use of merge-join plan types by the Postgres Planner.
+ Activates or deactivates  the use of merge-join plan types by the Postgres Planner.
 Merge join is based on the idea of sorting the left- and right-hand tables into order and then scanning them in parallel.
 So, both data types must be capable of being fully ordered, and the join operator must be one that can only succeed for pairs of values that fall at the 'same place' in the sort order.
 In practice this means that the join operator must behave like equality.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|